hai-vr/documentation/docs/basis/avatar-customization/vixxy/for-maintainers.md

 When preparing a message, we do not send the current value for an address.
 Instead, we send any value that was set that has the largest delta since the last sent value.

-For example, if those are the values that are set for a given address, with a new line representing the moment where we decide to send a message:

 This is done for the following reasons:
 - If the user presses a button, and that button press happens between networked messages, then that button press is still networked.
 - If the user blinks, but that blink happens between networked messages, then that blink is still visible.
 This also goes for other short and subtle facial cues.

 #### Example A

+Those are the values that are set for a given address, with a new line representing the moment where we decide to send a message:

 ```text
 (#1) 0